alexcojocaru/cycle-route-profile/README.md

 Add elevation coordinates to a GPX file
 =======================================
-A Javascript application to add the missing elevation coordinates to each point in a GPX file.
+A Javascript application to build a route using the Google Maps APIs and generate the elevation chart real time (as the route is being modified).
+The application has support for unlimited number of waypoints.

 The application uses the Google Elevation API: https://developers.google.com/maps/documentation/elevation/intro